codacy/chart/docs/infrastructure/microk8s-quickstart.md

 -   Make sure that you have [Helm](https://helm.sh/docs/intro/install/) version 3.2.1 installed.

-The next steps assume that you are starting from a clean install of Ubuntu Server and require that you run commands on a local or remote command line session on the machine.
+The next steps assume that you're starting from a clean install of Ubuntu Server and require that you run commands on a local or remote command line session on the machine.

 ## 2. Installing MicroK8s